 To support Eubanks’ vision for assessment, emerging assessment solutions should be:

-When an assessment system eases the process of capturing student artifacts, facilitates assessment in the context of other relevant campus data, and guides participants through an institution’s established processes, stakeholders can spend their time on what really matters—truly understanding student learning outcomes and institutional effectiveness, and charting a course toward meaningful improvement.
+Colleges and universities need a software suite capable of simultaneously driving critical action in leadership, student success, and continuous improvement.
+Our Educational Impact Suite (EIS) eases the process of capturing student artifacts, facilitates assessment in the context of other relevant campus data, and guides participants through an institution’s established processes.
+We want to help you spend your time on what really matters — truly understanding student and institutional outcomes to chart a course toward meaningful improvement.